 When talking about wedding flowers, one would imagine arrangements with lush greeneries and flowers in full bloom.
 However, if you’re looking for unique flower arrangements, you could consider using dried flowers for your big day.

 Dried florals are turning to be a trend, especially for micro + intimate weddings.
 Not only are they a trend, but because of these DIY dried flower arrangements’ longevity, their usage + purpose goes well beyond the wedding day alone.

 Why should you consider dried flowers?

-1. Super easy to work with!
+1. If you are thinking of a dried flower bouquet for your wedding, then you are looking at a manageable DIY project.
+Super easy to work with!
 Of course, this depends on the variety and type you will be using, but they are manageable for the most part—lots of beauty for minimal effort.

 To give you some ideas, we’ve rounded up quick and easy dried flower arrangements you can DIY for your wedding!

 Look at how the neutral colors of the dried/preserved flowers, leaves, and grass all tie up into a charming bridal arrangement!
 Here are our fave QUICK & EASY DIY bundle bouquet ideas!

 2. You can purchase this wheat bouquet already bundled!
 How amazing is that?
 It saves you tons of time; you can order way ahead of your wedding day, add your favorite accessories, and voila!
 Your gorgeous wheat bouquet is ready for your wedding!